Looking for the German FIDELITY Online? Just click here!

 Wilson Benesch IGx Subwoofer

 The central role in the IGx concept naturally falls to the driver.
 The trumpet-shaped cone has a diameter of 18 inches, a good 45 centimeters.
 Although it only has one chassis, the woofer is capable of moving large volumes of air.
 But you don’t have to be a physicist to understand the stresses to which such a driver is exposed.
 Particularly towards their outer edges, large cones tend to deform, which can act like integrated distortion pedals in the flow of sound (especially at higher levels).
 As a countermeasure, Craig Milnes resorted to a technical trick that he developed together with a British manufacturer: a highly complex carbon mesh of the kind used in propellers or aircraft landing gear, among other things.
 During our visit to Sheffield, we were able to experience for ourselves how difficult it is to process the fabric into organic shapes.
 As a rule, it is cut into smaller segments and later baked into a larger whole, which of course makes no sense for a driver that is to play as homogeneously and coherently as possible.
 How fortunate, then, that the British engineers came up with the idea of marrying it with a material called “polyethylene terephthalate”.
 Before you get your tongue tied trying to pronounce it, let’s stick with the trivial name PET.
 Admittedly, as used in the IGx, the plastic has little in common with its humble use in water bottles.
 A German manufacturer transforms the material into bright white PET threads, then weaves them into a wafer-thin fabric that is finally bonded with the aforementioned carbon materials – and as if by magic, the sandwich can be used to line complex, organic shapes without interruption before it goes into the oven to be fixed.
-The result is a driver that weighs just 110 grams but can withstand loads equivalent to 125 times its own weight.
-That’s about 13 kilograms.
+The result is a driver that weighs just 110 grams but can easily withstand the force of a 90-kg person standing on it.
+That’s more than 800 times its own weight.
 And if that doesn’t seem like much to you, try talking to a paper cone of the same size.
 This ingenious composite material, which is also used in other British models, is produced exclusively for Wilson Benesch in comparatively small quantities.
 Each individual roll of this magical material costs the equivalent of a small car.

 Wilson Benesch IGx Subwoofer